open-source-labs/Docketeer/README.md

 ## Setting up Docketeer to work with a Kubernetes cluster

-Prerequisites: you must have <a href="https://helm.sh/docs/intro/install/">helm</a> and <a href="https://kubernetes.io/docs/tasks/tools/">kubectl</a> installed and be running a Kubernetes cluster/kube.
+Prerequisites: you must be running a Kubernetes cluster/kube.

 Open up a new tab in your terminal.
 Run